tardate/LittleArduinoProjects/README.md

-# 189 Little Arduino Projects
+# 190 Little Arduino Projects
-> Latest addition:sparkles: [LED7Segment/ShiftDriveSPI](./playground/LED7Segment/ShiftDriveSPI) - using SPI to control a 7-segment display via a 74HC595 shift register
+> Latest addition:sparkles: [MultiSlaveSPI](./playground/MultiSlaveSPI) - using SPI to control multiple devices that support an SPIish interface

 Just my collection of electronics projects, many involving an Arduino in one way or another.